 Bacterial Leaf Blight

-Leaf spots caused by the bacterial blight pathogen can be found in most soybean fields every year.
+Bacterial leaf blight can be found in most soybean fields every year.
 It is caused by the bacterium Pseudomonas syringae pv. glycinea.
 The disease is most common following windswept thunderstorms in July and August.
 The bacteria can also infect snap bean and Lima bean.

-The disease is sometimes confused with brown spot (Septoria leaf spot) and with bacterial pustule.
-Bacterial blight and brown spot are especially common.
-Both diseases often occur in the same fields and even the same plant, and symptoms can be difficult to separate.
+The disease is sometimes confused with brown spot (Septoria leaf spot) or bacterial pustule.
+Both bacterial blight and brown spot often occur in the same fields and even the same plant, and symptoms can be difficult to separate.

-Outbreaks typically develop several days after a rainstorm or hailstorm.
+Symptoms typically develop several days after a windswept rainstorm or hailstorm.
 Symptoms are most evident on new growth that is expanding at the time of the rain event.
 Because bacterial blight and brown spot can occur in the same field or even the same plant, it is necessary to be able to differentiate the symptoms.